Table of Contents

 Along with its rich and unusual taste, Kona has a colourful origin as well.
 Aside from knowing it comes from Hawaii, what else do you know about Kona?
 Well, here are few interesting facts about this plain, yet intriguing coffee drink.

 Kona coffee is very popular throughout the world.
 The main reason for this is the prominent aroma and the full bodied flavor.
 What makes Kona beans different to other coffee beans?
-Well, for starters, the beans thrive in the slopes of the Hualalai and Mauna Loa Mountains.
+Well, for starters, the best Kona coffee beans thrive in the slopes of the Hualalai and Mauna Loa Mountains.

 The real defining factor in the beans’ exquisite taste comes from the nutrient rich volcanic soil in which they thrive.
 So unless you have a volcano in your back yard, it’s unlikely you’ll be able to duplicate the soil conditions to grow your own Kona!